NewtonGaliza/boilerplate-manager/README.md

 ### Usage

-For generate the files of your model, create one app and write your models.
+To generate the files of your model, create one app and write your models.
 The models should extends `Base`.

 Example: